-Most business owners need professional legal services at some point, and many entrepreneurs are curious about their online options.
-After all, websites such as LegalZoom and Rocket Lawyer are much less expensive for basic legal services, like filing for an LLC, than traditional lawyers in law firms.
+Most business owners need professional legal services at some point, and many entrepreneurs are curious about frequently advertised online options.
+After all, using websites such as LegalZoom and Rocket Lawyer for basic legal services, like filing for an LLC, is much less expensive than working with traditional lawyers at law firms.

-While lower prices are enticing, the decision to use an online legal filing service rather than an attorney in a law firm is a big one, since the implication of improperly filed contracts can be severe for the business owner.
-This guide isn’t intended to condemn or recommend online legal services or law firms for specific business uses, but rather to illuminate the differences between these legal options so business owners like you can make an informed decision.
+While lower prices are enticing, the decision to use an online legal service rather than an attorney in a law firm is a big one since the consequences of improperly filed contracts and other inaccuracies can be severe for the business owner.
+This guide isn’t intended to condemn or recommend online legal services or law firms for specific business uses but rather to illuminate the differences between these legal options so business owners can make an informed decision.

-Online legal services are inexpensive relative to what typical brick-and-mortar law firms charge, which makes most small business owners immediately wonder why and how these sites can charge so much less than other attorneys.
+Using online legal services is inexpensive compared to working with typical brick-and-mortar law firms, making most small business owners immediately wonder why and how these sites can charge so much less than other attorneys.
 The answer is simple: They aren’t law firms.

-LegalZoom and those like it are legitimate operations, but when you hire them, you aren’t getting a client-attorney relationship.
-And you are not, as many people assume, hiring a remote law firm to advise your business and act as your legal counsel.
-Rather, LegalZoom and other services like it are legal portals that act as a resource for people who want to prepare their own legal documents.
+Now, none of this is to say you shouldn’t use services like LegalZoom at all — only that you should understand what they really offer.
+LegalZoom and those like it are legitimate operations, but you aren’t getting a client-attorney relationship when you hire them.
+Contrary to what many people assume, you’re not hiring a remote law firm to advise your business and act as your legal counsel.
+Rather, LegalZoom and enterprises like it are resources for people who want to prepare their own legal documents.